ericgossett/Ising2D/README.md

 Ising2D
 =======

-A 2D Ising model of ferromagnetism using the Metropolis algorthim.
+A 2D Ising model of ferromagnetism using the Metropolis Algorthim.

 ##Requirements